polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 an authorisation object with the other party's public key, for then to have the owner of that key create Hyperlambda code that your server _securely executes_ - Arguably _"reversing the responsibility of code"_, where the server is no longer responsible for declaring its code, but rather the client provides a lambda object that your server executes.
-We refer to this is IoC on code declaration, because it becomes the equivalent of _"inversion of control"_ in regards to who gets to decide what code to execute.
+We refer to this as IoC on code declaration, because it becomes the equivalent of _"inversion of control"_ in regards to who gets to decide what code to execute.

 ## Code example